hillhacks/website/pages/apply.md

 ### Eligibility

-Familiarity with the following subjects is expected.
+Familiarity with the following subjects is expected:

 * Linear algebra
 * Calculus
-* Graphical skills (i.e. log, exponential functions)
 * Differential equations
+* Graphical skills (i.e. logarithmic, exponential functions)

 We recommend reading the following prior to attending the workshop:
-* Strogatz, Steven H. Nonlinear dynamics and chaos: with applications to physics, biology, chemistry, and engineering.
+* Strogatz, Steven H. Nonlinear Dynamics and Chaos: with Applications to Physics, Biology, Chemistry, and Engineering.
 CRC Press, 2018.
 * Eroglu, Deniz, Jeroen SW Lamb, and Tiago Pereira.
 "Synchronisation of chaos and its applications."
 Contemporary Physics 58.3 (2017): 207-243.

 ### Schedule